Matilda Browne: Biography

-She worked in Greenwich, Connecticut, working at Cos Cob, Connecticut, in the late 1890s, and on and off throughout her career; she worked in Old Lyme, Connecticut from 1905–06 and periodically from 1911-24.
+She worked in Greenwich, Connecticut, working at Cos Cob, Connecticut, in the late 1890s, and on and off throughout her career; she worked in Old Lyme, Connecticut, from 1905 to 1906 and periodically from 1911 to 1924.

 Wiggins may have introduced her to the Florence Griswold boardinghouse in Old Lyme.
 Browne later rented a house on Lyme Street in the center of the village, believed to be shown in the background of In the Garden (1915).

 In 1905, when she first visited Old Lyme at the age of 36, she had already won a number of awards and established a critical reputation.
 The other artists at the Griswold boardinghouse asked Matilda Browne to paint on a door and she contributed a pair of panels on the door leading to Miss Florence’s bedroom titled Bucolic Landscape, forming a scene of calves grazing beneath a tree.
 She was also the only woman to be included in The Fox Chase mural about the art colony that Henry Rankin Poore was painting over the dining room fireplace.
 These were extraordinary honors, since this all-male colony generally looked down on female artists – as most obviously illustrated by Willard Metcalf who painted one young woman art student unsympathetically as Poor Little Bloticelli (1907).

 In 1918 Matilda Browne became the second wife of Frederick Van Wyck.
 She and her husband lived at his home on 142 E. 18th St, Manhattan, New York.
 In 1932 her illustrations were published in her husband’s book, Recollections of an Old New Yorker.

 After Frederick Van Wyck's death on February 16, 1936, Matilda Browne returned to Greenwich to live.

-Matilda Browne died in Greenwich, Connecticut on November 3, 1947 at the age of 78.
+Matilda Browne died in Greenwich, Connecticut, on November 3, 1947, at the age of 78.